My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

 A snail plague can only occur when the delicate balances in nature are disturbed.

-Therefore, it is my concern to show ways that lead back to the harmony of the original horticulture which was created over thousands of years in the gardens of humanity.
+I aspire to show ways that lead back to the harmony of the original horticulture that was created over thousands of years in the gardens of humanity.

-For many reasons, I believe poisoned baits are not the solution to a slug or snail problem.
+For many reasons, I believe poisoned slug baits/pellets are not the solution to a slug or snail problem.

-Do you know someone who once scattered slug pellets and never needed them again?
+Do you know anyone who once scattered slug pellets and never needed them again?

-My experiences are exactly the opposite.
-Once used, one needs them over and over again.
+My experience is exactly the opposite.
+Once used, you need them over and over again.

 It’s like a painkiller that makes the garden addicted because poison fights the symptoms but not the causes.

 The first time I became aware of this was in the spring of 2015.